-Each estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person or persons making the estimate, they will, on its being so awarded, become bound as his or their sureties for its faithful performance; and that if said person or persons shall omit or refuse to execute the contract, they will pay to the Corporation of the City of New York any difference between the sum to which said person or persons would be entitled on its completion, and that which said Corporation or the Health Department may be obliged to pay to the person to whom the contract may be awarded at any subsequent letting; the amount in each case to be calculated upon the estimated amount of the work to be done by which the bids are tested.
-The consent above mentioned shall be accompanied by the oath or affirmation, in writing, of each of the persons signing the same, that he is a householder or freeholder in the City of New York, and is worth the amount of the security required for the completion of the contract, and stated in the proposals, over and above all his debts of every nature, and over and above all his debts of every nature, and over and above all his debts of every nature, and over and above his labilities and as bail, surely and otherwise; and that he has offered himself as surely in good faith and with the intention to execute the bond required by law.
-The adequacy and sufficiency of the security offered is to be approval by the Comptroller, or money, to security required for the faithful performance of the contract.
-Such check or money must not be inclosed in the sealed envelope containing the estimate can be deposited in said box until such check or money has been examined by said clerk poration.
+Each estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person or persons making the estimate, they will, on its being so awarded, become bound as his or their sureties for its faithful performance; and that if said person or persons shall omt or refuse to execute the contract, they will pay to the Corporation of the City of New York any difference between the sum to which said person or persons would be entitled on its completion, and that which said Corporation or the Health Department may be obliged to pay to the person to whom the contract may be awarded at any subsequent letting; the amount in each case to be calculated upon the estimated amount of the work to be done by which the bids are tested.
+The consent above mentioned shall be accompanied by the oath or affirmation, in writing, of each of the persons signing the same, that he is a householder or freeholder in the City of New York, and is worth the amount of the security required for the completion of the contract, and stated in the proposals, over and above his itabilities and as ball, surely and otherwise; and that he has offered himself as surety in good faith and with the intention to execute the bond required by law.
+The adequacy and sufficiency of the security offered is to be approval by the Comptroller, or money, to the amount of five per centum of the amount of the same, that hanks of the City of New York, after the award is made and prior to the signing of the contract.